Financial Security in Retirement

 Once you are ready to start investing for retirement, the Department of Commerce offers tools, tips, and warnings to help you avoid scams and make informed investment decisions in today’s complex financial marketplace.
 Keep in mind that if an investment sounds too good to be true, it probably is.
 Investors should contact the Minnesota Department of Commerce Securities Section with questions they may have about an investment product, broker, or adviser, when making an investment.
-The Securities Section can be reached by phone at (651) 539-1638.

 National Retirement Planning Week® is organized by the National Retirement Planning Coalition that promotes and increases awareness of the need for comprehensive retirement planning.
 Here are some 2014 National Retirement Planning Week Resources: